OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 * Avoid long-running Timers and batch jobs.
 * Simplify screen Preparations.
 * Place as little information as possible in Session Variables.
-* Avoid using isolated Aggregates in User Actions.
+* Avoid using isolated Aggregates in Server Actions.
 * Avoid using queries inside If branches in Preparation.
 * Avoid chained Web Service calls.
 Return as much as possible in a single call.